smartnic/sigcomm21_artifact/README.md

 This section evaluates whether the programs optimized by K2 can pass the kernel verifier.
 We check this by loading the programs in the kernel.
 If the program can be successfully loaded, it means this program passes the kernel verifier.
 Otherwise, we will receive the error information from kernel.
-Since it takes long time (more than 12 hours) for K2 to optimize all benchmarks in the table, we directly use the optimized programs produced by K2 from the [log](https://github.com/smartnic/throughput-experiments/tree/main/completed-programs) that were produced when we submitted the manuscript.
+Since it takes a long time (more than 12 hours) for K2 to optimize all benchmarks in the table, we directly use the optimized programs produced by K2 from the [log](https://github.com/smartnic/throughput-experiments/tree/main/completed-programs) that were produced when we submitted the manuscript.